 I’m gonna go through some hotels in London I usually recommend when people ask for advice on where to stay in London.
 Furthermore I’ve written reviews of three great hotels that I’ve previously stayed in on some of my many trips to the English capital.

-Please write a comment if after reading you are still on the look-out for accommodation in London.
+Please write a comment if after reading the London hotel guide you are still on the look-out for accommodation in London.

 Recommended Budget hotels in Central London